HanCai98/HanCai98/README.md

 My name is Han Cai, I am currently a master student at Brown University majored in computer science.

-- 👨🏻‍💻 I’m now working at [Seismic](https://github.com/seismic) as a Software Engineer Intern
+- 👨🏻‍💻 I've worked at [Seismic](https://github.com/seismic) as a Software Engineer Intern
 - 🔭 I'm looking for a position for Software Enginner starting from June, 2023
 - 📧 How to reach me: mikecaihan@outlook.com